Welcome to IMFA

 What is molded fiber?

-Molded fiber, also named molded pulp or moulded pulp, is a packaging material, typically made from recycled paperboard and/or newsprint.
-It is used for protective packaging or for food service trays and beverage carriers.
+Molded fiber, also named molded pulp or moulded pulp, is a packaging product, typically made from recycled paperboard and/or newsprint.
+It is used for protective packaging.

 Who is using it?